david-jones10/eigen_highlights/README.md

 <br />

+<h2>Should have proper tests for highlight functionality</h2>
+<p>Wasn't sure of a quick solution for highlighting snippets of text programatically.
+Ideally would simulate this, and then check for snippets being added to the snippet drawer.</p>

+<br />

 <h2>Improve styling</h2>
 <p>I've only put in very basic styling to position components, and for selection functionality.
 I have used <a href='https://react.semantic-ui.com'>Semantic React UI</a> in previous work for a styling framwork, but have intentionally kept this project lightweight.</p>

-<br />

-<h2>Testing</h2>
-<p>Only on-page testing done to validate behaviour.
-Would be tested with component render/functional tests in a production application.</p>